An Analogue of Milnor's Invariants for Knots in 3-Manifolds: Concordance data in the lower central series

 \begin{enumerate} \item $\varphi$ induces an isomorphism $A/A_m \cong B/B_m$ \item $\varphi$ induces an epimorphism from $\text{H}_2(A;\mathbb{Z})/\Phi_m(A)$ to $\text{H}_2(B;\mathbb{Z})/\Phi_m(B)$ \item $\varphi$ induces an isomorphism from $\text{H}_2(A;\mathbb{Z})/\Phi_m(A)$ to $\text{H}_2(B;\mathbb{Z})/\Phi_m(B)$ and a monomorphism from $\text{H}_2(A;\mathbb{Z})/\Phi_{m+1}(A)$ to $\text{H}_2(B;\mathbb{Z})/\Phi_{m+1}(B)$ \end{enumerate} \end{thm}

-In Section \ref{section:background}, we saw Milnor's invariants gave us concordance invariants for a link $L \subset S^3$ which detected exactly when the nilpotent quotients of $\pi_1(S^3 \setminus \nu(L), *)$ were isomorphic to the nilpotent quotients of a free group with appropriate rank.
-Now, we can use Theorem \ref{thm:dwyerintegral} to construct a concordance invariant for an arbitrary knot $K \subset M$ where $M$ is a closed, oriented $3$-manifold using similar principles.
+In Section \ref{section:background}, we saw Milnor's invariants gave us invariants for a link $L \subset S^3$ which detected exactly when the nilpotent quotients of $\pi_1(S^3 \setminus \nu(L), *)$ were isomorphic to the nilpotent quotients of a free group with appropriate rank.
+Now, we can use Theorem \ref{thm:dwyerintegral} to construct a concordance invariant for a knot $K \subset M$ where $M$ is a closed, oriented $3$-manifold using similar principles.

-\begin{lem} Let $M$ be a $3$-manifold and $G = \pi_1(M,*)$ be its fundamental group.
-Then, for all $n > 1$.
+\begin{lem} Let $M$ be a $3$-manifold and $G$ be its fundamental group.
+Then, for all $m > 1$.

 \end{lem}

 \begin{proof} Recall that we can construct a $K(G,1)$ by attaching cells of dimension $3$ and higher to $M$.
 Furthermore, the homology groups of $G$ are the homology groups of this $K(G,1)$, thus, we have the following exact sequence